taisei-project/taisei/doc/BUILD.rst

 Building ANGLE (Optional)
 '''''''''''''''''''''''''
-`ANGLE <https://github.com/google/angle>`__ is Google's graphics translation layer, intended for Chromium.
+`ANGLE <https://github.com/google/angle>`__ is Google’s graphics translation layer, intended for Chromium.
 Taisei packages it with Windows builds to workaround some bugs and performance issues with many Windows OpenGL drivers, and it can be optionally packaged as an experimental Metal renderer for macOS.

-You need to read `this guide <https://github.com/google/angle/blob/master/doc/DevSetup.md>`__ and set up Google's custom build system to get things going.
+You need to read `this guide <https://github.com/google/angle/blob/master/doc/DevSetup.md>`__ and set up Google’s custom build system to get things going.
 However, the below commands might help you compiling what you need from it when you have that all set up.